katiana22/surrogate-overparameterization/README.md

 ## Application

 The _Brusselator_ diffusion-reaction dynamical system is studied, which describes an autocatalytic chemical reaction between two substances.
-We explore the capabilities of the studied models and test them for various regression tasks including their extrapolation/generalization ability (perfor- mance to out-of-distribution data), robustness to noise, ability to handle complex stochastic inputs and highly nonlinear mappings.
+We explore the capabilities of the studied models and test them for various regression tasks including their extrapolation/generalization ability (performance to out-of-distribution data), robustness to noise, ability to handle complex stochastic inputs and highly nonlinear mappings.

 <p align="center">
   <img src="Application-schematic.png" width="700" />